 The pandemic is winding down, and war in Eastern Europe is ramping up, creating a lot of uncertainty for 2022.
-But some project management trends are now coming into focus and will continue throughout the year.
-Here are five trends to watch for as the year continues to unfold.
+But some trends are now coming into focus and will continue throughout the year.
+Here are five to watch for as the year continues to unfold.

 The future is tailored hybrid projects.
 The first sign of the first part of this trend is evident in the latest PMBOK® Guide.
 An entire section has been devoted to tailoring project management to fit project needs.
 Why?
 The race to agile may be coming to an end.
 Many are finally learning that agile is not one-size-fits-all.
 In addition, many have been unable to implement agile fully.
 They have already adopted a mix of practices best described as hybrid.
 Hybrid provides the most flexibility.
 But there are still many projects best suited for predictive project management, so let's not make hybrid a race but judiciously use it as needed.